Blue Suede Shoes: Release and sales

-Perkins was booked to appear on The Perry Como Show on NBC-TV on March 24, but on March 22 he and his band were involved in a serious automobile crash on the way to New York City, resulting in the death of a truck driver and the hospitalization of both Perkins and his brother.
+Perkins was booked to appear on The Perry Como Show on NBC-TV on March 24, but two days prior, he and his band were involved in a serious automobile crash on the way to New York City, resulting in the death of a truck driver and the hospitalization of both Perkins and his brother.
 While Perkins recuperated from his injuries, "Blue Suede Shoes" rose to number one on most pop, R&B and country regional charts.
 "I was a poor farm boy, and with 'Shoes' I felt I had a chance but suddenly there I was in the hospital", Perkins recalled bitterly.
 It also held the number two position on the Billboard Hot 100 and country charts.
-Presley's "Heartbreak Hotel" held the number one position on the pop and country charts, while "Shoes" did better than "Heartbreak" on the R&B charts.
+Presley's "Heartbreak Hotel" held the number one position on the pop and country charts, while "Blue Suede Shoes" did better than "Heartbreak Hotel" on the R&B charts.

 Perkins never attained the stardom of Presley, who, according to Perkins, "had everything.
 He had the looks, the moves, the manager, and the talent.
 And he didn't look like Mr. Ed, like a lot of us did, Elvis was hitting them with sideburns, flashy clothes, and no ring on the finger.
 I had three kids."
 After Presley hit the chart with his version of "Blue Suede Shoes", Perkins became known more for his songwriting than for his performing.

 By mid-April, more than one million copies of "Shoes" had been sold, earning Perkins a gold record.
 "Blue Suede Shoes" was the first million-selling country song to cross over to both the rhythm and blues and pop charts.
 He became the first Sun Records performer to reach this milestone.

 Sam Phillips retained the rights to "Blue Suede Shoes", although it was represented by the New York house of Hill & Range as part of the agreement when Phillips sold Presley's contract.
 Perkins acquired the rights to the song, along with all of his other songs recorded for Sun Records, in 1977.

 Paul McCartney and his company MPL Communications purchased the rights to "Blue Suede Shoes" and other Perkins' songs in 2003.